The ESRS Skinny: What the European Sustainability Reporting Standards ...

 What Are SEC Filings?

-Form 10-K is a comprehensive report, typically filed two to three months after your year-end, depending on your public float and whether you are deemed a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-Unlike the report you send to shareholders before an annual meeting and shareholder vote, this a much more in-depth look at certain topics, including:
+Form 10-K is a comprehensive report, typically filed two to three months after your year-end.
+Note, however, that the specific timing depends on your public float and whether you’re a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+Unlike the report you send to shareholders before an annual meeting and shareholder vote, this is a much more in-depth look at certain topics, including:

 - Corporate history